singh-man/books/crackingTheCoding/03_stacksAndQueues.md

 94          StackInfo stack = info[stackNum];
 95
 96          /* If this stack is at its full capacity, then you need to move the next 97           * stack over by one element.
-This stack can now claim the freed index */ 98          if (stack.size >= stack.capacity) {
+This stack can now claim the freed index. */ 98          if (stack.size >= stack.capacity) {
 99              int nextStack = (stackNum + 1) % info.length;
 100             shift(nextStack);